 1. Listen Thoughtfully to the Criticism

-When someone in a leadership role offers you feedback, either negative or positive, view this as valuable coaching, and learn all that you can.
+When someone in a leadership role offers you feedback, either negative or positive, view this as valuable insight, and learn all that you can.
 Even if the person criticizing your work is not a superior, they could have the experience necessary to teach you something new.

 Take in everything that these individual have to say, as they offer a perspective on your work that you cannot see for yourself.
 Stay calm, do not interrupt, and really listen to what they have to say.
 You will likely learn something that will allow you to avoid mistakes in the future.

 2. Resist the Urge to Be Defensive